J&J Medical Connect

 Intolerance

-Abbreviations: BMI, body mass index; FACIT-F, Functional Assessment of Chronic Illness Therapy-Fatigue; HAQ-DI, Health Assessment Questionnaire-Disability Index; MCS, Mental Component Summary; PCS, Physical Component Summary; SF-36, 36-item Short-Form Health Survey; TNF, tumor necrosis factor; VAS, visual analog scale.
+Abbreviations: BMI, body mass index; FACIT-F, Functional Assessment of Chronic Illness Therapy-Fatigue; HAQ-DI, Health Assessment Questionnaire-Disability Index; MCS, Mental Component Summary; PBO, placebo; PCS, Physical Component Summary; SF-36, 36-item Short-Form Health Survey; TNF, tumor necrosis factor; VAS, visual analog scale.

 an=95.